lucascarrr/Numeric-Digit-Classification-using-Artificial-Neural-Networks/README.md

 > Once training and validation are complete, the program will prompt you to enter in an individual MNIST .jpeg file (the path), and return the model’s classification of your file.
 >
 > ```shell
-> 'Please enter a filepath/'exit' to terminate:
+> 'Please enter a filepath/'exit' to terminate:'
 > 	> some_folder/some_image.jpeg
 > 'Classification: 3'
 > ```